-1. After gathering supplies, show children how to tie the scraps of ribbon down the twig or cinnamon stick.
+1. After gathering supplies, show kids how to tie the scraps of ribbon down the twig or cinnamon stick.
 I’ve found that wide ribbons, tied into single loose knots, give the best coverage.

 2. For best results, bunch the ribbons close together.
 The ribbons will bend and slightly overlap.
 Gently tug them into place until you are satisfied with their placement.
 We used between 13-16 strips of ribbon for each ornament.

 3. Use sharp scissors to trim the ribbon scraps into the shape of a Christmas tree.
 If desired, melt the edges of the ribbons with a match so the ribbon doesn’t fray.